LancerLab/croqtile/Documents/value_numbering_design.md

 Consequently, except the constant values, it is required to generate expressions back from value numbers.

-# Considerations
+# Design Considerations
+## Lexical Scopes and Restriction
+In Choreo, we applying the value numbering *GLOBALLY* but on top of AST.
+As it is a syntax-directed method without basic blocks and thus lack data flow analysis, it is impossible to inference a shape with varying dimensions.

 ## Limitations
-In Choreo, we applying the value numbering *GLOBALLY*.
-Since it is a syntax-directed method without basic blocks and thus data flow analysis, it has limitations.
-However, as
+More specifically, it has to set two limitations:
+1. Any mdspan can not have element with bounded integer type, or produced from bounded ituple.
+2. Simple integer type and ituple type can not be re-defined.

 # Reference